OXID-eSales/developer_documentation/update/eshop_from_53_to_6/modules.rst

 Cover your code with tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Make sure that you have all logic covered by tests - Unit, Integration, Acceptance.
+Make sure that you have all important logic covered by tests - Unit, Integration and Acceptance.
 Let them run once after every step in this guide.
-We will not go into detail why this is important for you and the health of your module, cause this question was discussed millions of times.
-You can easily find stuff about this topic.

 .. _port_to_v6-utf8-20170427: